aguspesce/aspect-docker/README.md

 Then you can run `ASPECT` with just the following line:

     ./aspect-docker my-model.prm

+You can use the option `-p` to run the program in parallel with a given number of
+processors:

+    ./aspect-docker -p processors my-model.prm

 After finished, the output will be inside the parent directory of the `.prm` file.